CubePilot/cubepilot-docs/autopilot/the-cube-module-overview.md

 ### The Cube Fixed Board

-* Black, Green, Blue, Purple STM32F427; flash 2MB, RAM 256KB.
+* Black, Green, BlueF4, PurpleF7 STM32F427; flash 2MB, RAM 256KB.
 * Yellow STM32F777; flash 2MB, Ram 512KB.
-* Orange STM32H753; flash 2MB, RAM 1MB.
+* Orange, BlueH7, PurpleH7 STM32H753; flash 2MB, RAM 1MB.
 * On-board 16KB SPI FRAM
+* Black, Green, BlueF4, Purple MPU9250 16G integrated accelerometer / gyro.
-* MPU9250 or ICM 20649 integrated accelerometer / gyro.
+* Orange, BlueH7, ICM 20649 30G integrated accelerometer / gyro.
 * MS5611 Barometer
 * All sensors connected via SPI.
 * Micro SD interfaces via SDIO.

+### EOL And Substitution
+* MPU9250, LSM303D, L3GD20 are all EOL, As such, all new designs should use the H7 based boards CubeBlueH7, CubeOrange, and CubePurpleH7 are 100% plug and play with all carrier boards that are compliant with our reference design dating back to 2014.
+* at the time of the latest edit here, cube PurpleF4 was still in stock, but when stocks run out, CubePurpleH7 will take its place.

-### Vibration Damped IMU board version 1 \(Fitted to Cube Black, Cube Blue, Cube Green\)
+### Vibration Damped IMU board version 1 \(Fitted to Cube Black, Cube BlueF4, Cube Green\)

 * LSM303D integrated accelerometer / magnetometer.
 * L3GD20 gyro.